- Do you have to be a resident of British Columbia to work with The Adoption Centre of British Columbia?

 Facilitators and consultants may be individuals or agencies.
 They assist with inter-country adoptions only.
 They are permitted to charge fees for their services, but the fee must be collected through the licensed adoption agency.

-Agencies and Facilitators and consultants do not duplicate their services.
+BC Agencies and Facilitators and consultants do not duplicate their services.
 They have distinct roles, but work cooperatively together.
 Facilitators functions vary but generally they arrange for translation and authentication of documents, translation of medical and social histories received from the child’s country, transportation and accommodation arrangements in the child’s country as well as assistance in obtaining your adoption order if it is being granted in the child’s country.
-While it is possible to work without a facilitator, it is not recommended especially if the prospective adoptive parents are not fluent in the local language of the country they are adopting from.
-Such tasks are best performed by people with expertise in the procedures specific to the child’s country and who are fluent in the local language.

 10. Can we do the Education Program with our social worker?